Princely states of Pakistan: Nagar

 Nagar was another small valley state to the north of Kashmir and shared the language and culture of Hunza.
 In 1931 it had a population of 13,672, much the same as that of Hunza.
 On 18 November 1947, its ruler, Shaukat Ali Khan (1917–2003), who had come to the throne in 1940, joined his neighbour in acceding to Pakistan.
-They did this after resisting considerable pressure from Hari Singh of Jammu and Kashmir to enter into new subsidiary alliances with him.

 In 1968, Syed Yahya Shah, a politician of the valley, demanded civil rights from the Mir of Nagar.
 On 25 September 1973, not long after the Pakistan People's Party under Zulfiqar Ali Bhutto had come to power, the new government forced the last Mir of Nagar, Brigadier Shaukat Ali Khan, to abdicate his power, as with the Mir of Hunza, and like Hunza, Nagar was merged into the Northern Areas, although the Mir of Nagar was left with some of his purely ceremonial role.